python-adaptive/adaptive/docs/source/docs.rst

 - `~adaptive.AverageLearner`, For stochastic functions where you want to average the result over many evaluations,
 - `~adaptive.IntegratorLearner`, for
-  when you want to intergrate a 1D function ``f: ℝ → ℝ``,
+  when you want to intergrate a 1D function ``f: ℝ → ℝ``.

+Meta-learners (to be used with other learners):

-- `~adaptive.BalancingLearner`, for when you want to run several learners at once, selecting the “best” one each time you get more points.
+- `~adaptive.BalancingLearner`, for when you want to run several learners at once, selecting the “best” one each time you get more points,
+- `~adaptive.DataSaver`, for when your function doesn't just return a scalar or a vector.

 In addition to the learners, ``adaptive`` also provides primitives for running the sampling across several cores and even several machines,